Scilence2022/DeepGeneResearch/README.md

 ## ⚙️ Configuration

-As mentioned in the "Getting Started" section, Deep Research utilizes the following environment variables for server-side API configurations:
+As mentioned in the "Getting Started" section, Deep Gene Research utilizes the following environment variables for server-side API configurations:

 Please refer to the file [env.tpl](./env.tpl) for all available environment variables.